King Edward VI School, Southampton

-King Edward VI School (also known as King Edward's, or KES) is a selective co-educational private school founded in Southampton, United Kingdom, in 1553.
+King Edward VI School (also known as King Edward's, or KES) is a selective co-educational private day school founded in Southampton, England, in 1553.
+The Senior and Sixth Form site is on Hill Lane, Southampton whilst the Preparatory School is located in Romsey.

 The school was founded at the request of William Capon, who bequeathed money in his will for a grammar school for the poor.
 King Edward VI signed the necessary Royal Charter in 1553 and the school opened in 1554.
 King Edward's became an independent school in 1978 and accepted girls into the sixth form in 1983.
 It became a fully co-educational school in 1994.
 It is a member of the Headmasters' and Headmistresses' Conference, and is a registered charity.
 The school roll is approximately 950 pupils.

 The current building was designed by the English architect Ernest Berry Webber in the early 1930s.

 History

 King Edward's was founded in 1553 when King Edward VI signed the necessary Royal Charter for a school to be built out of the proceeds of the will of William Capon, who had died in 1550 and bequeathed money for a grammar school for the poor.
 The school opened in 1554; it became an independent school in 1978, and accepted girls into the sixth form in 1983.
 It became a fully co-educational school in 1994.
 It is a member of the Headmasters' and Headmistresses' Conference.

 The current building was designed by the English architect Ernest Berry Webber in the early 1930s.
 Webber was a prolific designer of public buildings, including the civic centres at Southampton, Dagenham, and Hammersmith.